ashutoshmjain/gita/src/thought.md

 🔎 In the beginning, spoken words  and actions were synchronous [^word].
 There was no secret vault of thoughts.
 When we learned to "think", we pondered over the past activities - history.
 We saved the states of vocal interactions secretly in memory - accessible only to us.
 In essence, we separated thoughts from actions.

 Powerful thoughts then manifested into written words.
-A narrative is thus a recorded abstraction over physical actions.
+A narrative is thus an abstraction over physical actions.
 It is frozen in time for reference in the future.
+No one could, however, fathom that humans would eventually change synchronous barter to a new system.
+One that would allow value exchange across time and space - gold.
+It was hard to imagine at that time that value-exchange always follows the properties of communication!
+To us, in hindsight, it is clear that as our communication changed from analog to digital - our value-exchange protocol must follow the suite.

 Is code an abstraction over thoughts [^code] ?

-No one could, however, fathom that humans would eventually change synchronous barter to a value-exchange system across time and space - gold.
-It was hard to imagine that value-exchange always follows the properties of communication!
+Can it take us back in time ?
+A question that we may park for now to ponder over later in this book.

 </div>

 The idea that thought may be  preserved for eternity, would percolate beyond races, geographies and cultures.
 Narratives would navigate human communities, and multi-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
 Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to thrive and strive in a text based metaverse we know as our real world.
-An immense expanse of transactions would be underpinned on a multilateral value-exchange system based on `Vikarma` - the proof of work.
+An immense expanse of transactions amongst them  would be underpinned on a multilateral value-exchange system based on `Vikarma` - the proof of work.

 Surprisingly the model was well-defined in `Dwaipayana's` white paper - `Bhagvad Gita`

 <div style="padding-left:40px;font-size:0.9em;">

 `Karma` is the action that transitions information into knowledge [^knowledge]. `Vipreet Karma` (opposite of `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information.
 For example when we practice daily to improve our game, it is `Karma`.
-On the opposite side,  when we play a match to put our skills on display, it is called  `Vikarma`.
-With `Karma` we ingest information ; with `Vikarama` we radiate information.
+On the opposite side,  when we play a match to put our skills on display, it is called  `Vikarma` - a proof of work.
+With `Karma` we ingest information; with `Vikarama` we radiate information.
 Both are equally important - like two wheels of a cart.
 In the process we train a huge biological neural network - human brain.

 A set of predefined `Karmas` practiced consistently is called `Yazna`. `Yazna` leads to success (`Siddhi`).
 For example when you study eight hours a day for say eight long years you become a successful doctor.
 The same is true for an Engineer, a Scientist, an Economist and thousands of other specializations .
 The daily ritual of study (and lab) in this case is `Yazna`. `Yazna` becomes effective when performed alone and without the influence of worldly desires.
-When such fine-tuned skills are used effectively, they become a source of inspiration for the rest -> thus initiating a virtuous cycle of `Karma` and `Vikarma`.
+When such fine-tuned skills are used effectively, they become a source of inspiration for the rest -> thus initiating a virtuous cycle of `Karma` and `Vikarma` ->  Repetitive work - proof of work !

 </div>